MHaensel73/MCHEmploymentSamples/README.md

 # MCHEmploymentSamples

-For years, I made my students upload sample projects to GitHub.
-Since I'm back in the job market, it makes sense to do the same thing myself.
+This repository includes some examples of MCH's work over the years.

 ## Getting started

 Material is separated into folders for review:

-* *Analsys/* Data organization and analysis samples that show I can use a spreadsheet
+* *Analysis/* Data organization and analysis samples that show I can use a spreadsheet

 * *Code/* Small code samples from course material and programs for personal use.